 CHICAGO -- Attention: Public Library Association (PLA) members.
 Are you looking for ways to expand your professional network and become more active in PLA?
-Please consider applying to join PLA as a volunteer on one of our committees, task forces, advisory groups or award juries.
+Please consider applying to serve as a volunteer on one of our committees, task forces, or advisory groups.
 Our volunteers help shape the Association by advancing its strategic plan and influencing the direction of public librarianship.